pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/Nmap.md

 When using an **SYN** scan to identify closed and filtered ports, the same rules apply as with a **TCP Connect** scan.

 The server responds with an **RST TCP** packet if a port is closed.
 If a firewall filters the port, the **TCP SYN** packet is either dropped or spoofed with a **TCP RST**.
-The two scans are identical in this regard, but the big difference is how they handle open ports.
+The two scans are identical, but the big difference is how they handle open ports.

+## UDP Scans

+**Unlike TCP, UDP connections are stateless**.
+This means that rather than initiating a connection with a back-and-forth "handshake," UDP connections rely on sending packets to a target port and hoping they make it.
+This makes UDP superb for connections that depend on speed over quality (e.g., video sharing), but the lack of acknowledgment makes UDP significantly more difficult (and much slower) to scan.
+The switch for a ```Nmap``` UDP scan is (```-sU```)